fleetdm/fleet/handbook/marketing/README.md

 2. Wireframe the design.
 Usually, digital experience does this, but anyone can contribute.
 3. Present your change to the website DRI.
 They will approve it or suggest revisions.
 4. Code the website change.
 Again, digital experience often does this, but anyone can help.
 5. Measure if the change made it easier to use.
-This can be tricky, but the growth team will have ideas on how to do this.
+This can be tricky, but the marketing team will have ideas on how to do this.

 ## Rituals